Darky2020/gogoanime-links/README.md

 # Additional info

-This scipt was inspired by <a href="https://github.com/vipulwairagade/gogoanime">vipulwairagade's script<a> and borrowed some of it's logic.
+This scipt was inspired by <a href="https://github.com/vipulwairagade/gogoanime">vipulwairagade's script<a> and borrowed some of it's logic.<br>
 You can use those links to download episodes either manually or using curl/wget.